bearswang/bearswang/README.md

 I have worked on projects related to robot perception, navigation, communication, and simulation.

-I have journal publications on IEEE TRO、TIT、TMECH、TSP、TWC、TITS、RAL.
+I have journal publications on IEEE TRO、TIT、TMECH、RAL、TWC、TCCN.

 I have conference publications on ICRA、IROS、ICASSP.